Trustees

 Adrian Newland is Professor of Haematology at Queen Mary University of London and Honorary Consultant at Barts Health NHS Trust.

 He is ex-Chair of the National Institute for Health and Care Excellence (NICE) Diagnostic Assessment Programme and co-chairs the WHO Strategic Advisory Group of Experts on In-Vitro Diagnostics (SAGE-IVD) and is a member of the peer review group for the WHO International Agency for Research on Cancer.
 Adrian is Specialist Clinical Advisor in Pathology for NHS Improvement.
-He was President of the Royal College of Pathologists from 2005–2008 and the International Society of Hematology (ISH) from 2014–2016.
+He was President of the Royal College of Pathologists from 2005–2008 and the International Society of Haematology (ISH) from 2014–2016.

-Committees: Health & Wellbeing & Research
+Committees: Health & Wellbeing, Finance

 Trustee since January 2020